alpiepho/scoreboard_reflector_tn2/README.md

 - [ ] stress tests, lots, roller, fast?
 - [ ] for scores: copy keeper
 - [x] for tap: one keeper
+- [ ] add html for latest score of a keeper